 On the opposite case, better not to find out.
 It will show an error page saying “You are public on Shodan”.
 Plus, it says how many of your devices are unsecured and gives you a Security Guide to protect your devices.

-Check if your user or password have been stolen in any security breach such as Collection#1.
+Check if your user or password have been stolen in Collection#1

 I hope that after reading this post none of your devices show up on Shodan.
 If they do, remember the recommendations that I just gave you: avoid default usernames and passwords.
 The more people know about the existence of Shodan, the greater the awareness and less vulnerable we will be.